 Volunteer possibilities span from simple one-day events to joining the leadership team and helping to plan our future.
 You’ll have fun, meet interesting people, and enrich your life.

 Click on each volunteer opportunity below to see a more detailed description of how you can come and have fun and learn about conservation.

 Board and Committee Service

 We are always looking for members and friends to help share the watershed story with the public.
 If you have a special interest that you think would be a good free event for the public, give us a call.
-We need help planning our free series of Walks & Talks covering topics such as the natural history of the region, leading a hike or paddle, or helping students at conservation fairs learn about our watershed.
+We need help planning our free series of Walks & Talks covering topics such as the natural history of the region, leading a hike or paddle, or helping people learn about art and nature at our Langlais Sculpture Preserve.
 Bring your special knowledge to a fun event and watch the light come on for others.